elamaran619/amazon-quicksight-user-guide/doc_source/welcome.md

 ### Visuals<a name="visuals"></a>

 A *visual*, also known as a data visualization, is a graphical representation of a data set using a type of diagram, chart, graph, or table\.
 All visuals begin in AutoGraph mode, which automatically selects a visualization based on the fields you select\.
 You can also take control and choose your own visuals\.
 Amazon QuickSight supports a variety of visuals including combo charts, heat and tree maps, pivot tables, and more\.
-Or, you can enhance the your visualizations by applying filters, changing colors, or by arranging several in the workspace, just to name a few options\.
+Or you can enhance your visualizations by applying filters, changing colors, or by arranging several in the workspace, just to name a few options\.

 To learn more about Amazon QuickSight visuals, see [Working with Amazon QuickSight Visuals](working-with-visuals.md)\.